-This implementation models the pumped storage plant as a MWh reservoir.
-The plant may have both generating units, that remove MWh from the plant, and pumping unit that add MWh to the plant.
-A pumping efficiency factor is used to translate the pump load to energy transferred into the plant.
+The model treats the pumped storage plant as a MWh reservoir.
+When the plant generates MW are removed from the reservoir, when the plant pumps MW are added.
+A pumping efficiency factor is used to translate the pump load to energy transferred into the reservoir.
 The following figure illustrates the model for a single time period.